-Tutorial: How to Make a Hobby Horse from a Sock and Scraps in 7 Steps
+Tutorial: How to Make a Hobby Horse from a Sock and Scrap Fabric in 7 Steps

 When the weather hits 100+ degrees for days in a row, there's only so many times I can take the kids to the lakeside beach.
 So, when it's too hot—like in winter when it's too cold—we do more indoor crafting and making!